 The Technology area of the New Zealand Curriculum and the Hangarau Wāhanga Ako o Te Marautanga o Aotearoa are represented below:

-In summary, the additions to the curriculum are:
+In the NZC, the additional technological areas are:

-- Te Tangata me te Rorohiko (People and Computers)
+- Te Tupuranga Tangata me te Rorohiko (people and computers)

 Overall, some key themes include: